 The project did not originate under the aegis of large institutions, associations or central councils, but was initiated solely by three small communities of the three faith communities.
 From the beginning it convinced and received large donations from the Federation and the State, but also from a large number of private donors.

-And even if the house will not be built until 2022/23 - it already has international appeal: The House of One Foundation has already started its work and is initiating events and cooperations with partner projects all over the world.
+And even if the house will not be built until 2024/25 - it already has international appeal: The House of One Foundation is initiating events and cooperations with partner projects all over the world.
 It is impossible to imagine interreligious conferences without it, the work with children and young people is continuously being expanded.

 In 2012, Berlin architectural firm Kuehn Malvezzi won the international competition for the inter-faith house of prayer and study.
 Their concept is to build a modern structure on the footprint of the most recent Petrikirche.
 This will house the church, synagogue and mosque, the latter two facing east.
 For common dialogue, there will be a central space for meeting and learning under the high dome of the structure.
 Underneath, the archaeological finds from the earliest days of Berlin's history will be open to the public.
 A library and a meeting space will serve as space for scientific work and teaching.
 The lobby and the "crowning" city loggia with its magnificent views will make the connection to the city.